bkromhout/Ruqus/README.md

     }
 }
 ```
-Please note that at this time, Ruqus has been tested and is verified to work with **Realm 0.88.3**.
+Please note that at this time, Ruqus has been tested and is verified to work with **Realm 0.89.0**.
 Don't be afraid to try a newer version of Realm, just be sure to open an issue if you run into problems.

 **Ruqus is compatible with Android API Levels >= 14.**

 <a name="basics"/>
 ## The Basics
 Ruqus relies on a number of annotations to help it generate information at compile-time.
-At a high level, the processor uses Realm's `@RealmClass` annotation to figure out which classes in your project are `RealmObject`s.
-Since `RealmObject` is annotated with `@RealmClass`, all of your model objects will automatically be picked up by the annotation processor.
+At a high level, the processor uses Realm's `@RealmClass` annotation to figure out which classes in your project are `RealmModel`s.
+Since `RealmObject` is annotated with `@RealmClass`, all of your model objects which extend it will automatically be picked up by the annotation processor.
+Any classes which implement `RealmModel` directly will also be picked up as long as they're annotated with `@RealmClass` (which they must be anyway for Realm to see them).

 Ruqus also provides a few annotations which you should use to help the processor generate extra information about your model object classes.
 These are discussed [a little further down](#annotations).